 Fold the napkins into a small clear drinking glass, so that the napkins form a soft wall around the inside of the glass.
 Place your seeds between the napkins and the glass, so that the seeds can be viewed.
 The napkins should gently hold the seeds in place.

-Each time you water the seeds and notice them growing, imagine one small task you can accomplish for your dream.
-Hopefully by the time your plant reaches maturity, you have an ongoing commitment to your dream.
+Each time you water the seeds and notice them growing, imagine one small task you can accomplish towards your dream.
+Hopefully, by the time your plant reaches maturity, you have an ongoing commitment to your dream.

 5. Set up a rebirth . . .

 Light some candles and draw yourself a soothing bath.
 Turn on some music and allow yourself at least 20 solid minutes of relaxation.